-A hearing officer appointed by the school district will make a decision after listening to the student and the district give their sides of the case.
+A hearing officer appointed by the school district will make a decision after listening to the student and the district.
 The hearing officer can be an employee of the school district but cannot be someone who is also a witness.
-This means that the hearing officer can't be someone who took part in the original decision to suspend or expel the student.
+This means that the hearing officer can't be someone who was part of the original decision to discipline the student.